paintedbicycle/sketch-data-faker/README.md

 1. In Sketch, select the layer(s) you want to rename
-2. Go to `Plugins -> Sketch Data Faker -> Set Layer Name` and choose the type of content you want to insert into that layer 2b.
+2. Go to `Plugins -> Sketch Data Faker -> Set Layer Name` and choose the type of content you want to insert into that layer
+i.
+2b.
 You can repeat this process for all layers you want to insert new content into
 3. With the layers still selected in Sketch, set the data source* `Data -> Sketch Data Faker -> Auto (Layer name)`
 4. Watch as all your selected layers get replaced with new content!

-* You can find the Data menu either by: `Right-click on a selected layer`, `Control-click on a selected layer`, from the `Layer` menu item in Sketch
+*You can find the Data menu either by: `Right-click on a selected layer`, `Control-click on a selected layer`, from the `Layer` menu item in Sketch

 #### Full list: